mumuki/mumuki-desktop/README.md

-# mumuki-offline
+# Mumuki Desktop

-This repository contains the scripts and assets needed to install a standalone version of Mumuki.
+This repository contains the scripts and assets needed to install a Desktop, Standalone version of Mumuki.
 It runs inside a virtual machine, so [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) should be installed on the target machine.

 ## Creating the virtual machine

-Before installing Mumuki offline, you need to generate the virtual machine with the language runners you want (they can be modified afterwards).
+Before installing Mumuki Desktop, you need to generate the virtual machine with the language runners you want (they can be modified afterwards).
 For this step, you will need a stable internet connection, because many heavy things are downloaded.

 Follow these steps to create the box: